keploy/community-blog/cm7imxz9w000009jv16jyah5t.md

 This highlights the importance of adhering to **best practices** in testing.
 While investing in the testing phase is essential, it's equally crucial to stay up-to-date with modern best practices, especially as **AI is revolutionizing the field.** Failing to update our workflows means risking falling behind competitors who are already leveraging AI.
 By following the patterns that AI can help us with and exploring opportunities for **automation**, we can create **sustainable AI systems** to develop **lasting testing frameworks.**

-**In this article, we will explore best practices in software testing and demonstrate how incorporating AI can enhance the reliability of your software, boost customer confidence, and ultimately drive business success.**
+**In this article, we will explore best practices in software testing and demonstrate how incorporating AI-driven testing can enhance the reliability of your software, boost customer confidence, and ultimately drive business success.**

 ## **Modularizing Test Scripts for Maintainability**